JulianFechner/scripts-useful-commands/README.md

 ## snippets-python.json
 Collection of Python snippets, used in VS Code.

+## useful-commands.md
+Collection of some useful commands, mainly targeted at CTFs/other engagements.

-This project is on [GitHub](https://github.com/JulianFechner/scripts).
+This project is on [GitHub](https://github.com/JulianFechner/scripts-useful-commands).